cbdevnet/ipmagnet/README.txt

 		Optionally edit the database path (line 3) if you do not want to have the database in the same folder for security reasons.

+	If you'd like to set a timeout after which clients should recheck their IP against the tracking link, set $enableInterval to true on line 4.
+	WARNING: This feature may be ignored or may break some clients (and they'd be right) as the spec explicitly states that when a 'failure reason' key is sent (which ipMagnet does), NO other key may be present.
+So use at your own risk.